core-wg/comi/draft-ietf-core-comi.md

 They use a single round-trip to complete a single editing transaction, where NETCONF needs multiple round trips.

-To promote small messges, CoMI uses a YANG to CBOR mapping
+To promote small messges, CORECONF uses a YANG to CBOR mapping
 {{I-D.ietf-core-yang-cbor}} and numeric identifiers
 {{I-D.ietf-core-sid}} to minimize CBOR payloads and URI length.

 ## Terminology {#terminology}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
+when, and only when, they appear in all capitals, as shown here.

 The following terms are defined in the YANG data modelling language {{RFC7950}}: action, anydata, anyxml, client, container, data model, data node, identity, instance identifier, leaf, leaf-list, list, module, RPC, schema node, server, submodule.